top of page

 The width of the main lobe is displayed at a level of 3 dB (E/Emax=0.7) on both the horizontal and vertical antenna patterns.
 The main lobe azimuth and vertical tilt are also displayed.
 These values are calculated from the information in the antenna pattern file.

-If you want to use the current antenna pattern for further editing, then click on the "Select this antenna for editing" button, after which the editor will open and a copy of the antenna pattern will be transferred to it.
+If you want to use the current antenna pattern for further editing, you can click on the “Select this antenna for editing” button, after which the editor will open and a copy of the antenna pattern will be transferred to it.

 Antenna Data Sheet